ESA-eodashboards/eodashboard-narratives/el_nino_part_4.md

 Cylone Freddy circled back to the Mozambique Channel and made a final landfall near Quelimane on 11 March- this time with even more severe rain and winds than before.

 <figure style="text-align: center;"> <img src="https://africanarguments.org/wp-content/uploads/2023/03/mozambique-cyclone-freddy.jpg
 " alt="Cyclone Freddy" style="display: block; margin: 0 auto;"> <figcaption> The scene from the city of Quelimane in Mozambique after Cyclone Freddy struck on 11 March.
-Credit: <a href="https://africanarguments.org/2023/03/nobody-imagined-it-would-be-so-intense-mozambique-cyclone-freddy/" target="_blank">UNICEF. </a>. </figcaption> </figure>
+Credit: <a href="https://africanarguments.org/2023/03/nobody-imagined-it-would-be-so-intense-mozambique-cyclone-freddy/" target="_blank">UNICEF</a>. </figcaption> </figure>